 All appeals must be in writing (except for appeals involving urgent care), signed, and should include the claimant's name, address, and date of birth, and your (the employee's) Social Security number.
 You should also provide any documents or records that support your claim.

-Two levels of appeal for prior authorization denials and continuity of care application denials
+Two levels of appeal for medical prior authorization denials

 First level of appeal